-It is a myth that filing for Chapter 7 bankruptcy means that your trustee will sell most of your property to pay back your creditors.
-Chances are that most or all of your property will be protected from this risk bybankruptcy exemptions.
-Bankruptcy exemptions allow filers to maintain ownership of certain kinds of property so that they can maintain a basic standard of living.
-Luxury items and particularly expensive property may be sold by a filer’s trustee so that the profits from that sale may be passed along to the filer’s unsecured creditors.
-However, most Chapter 7 bankruptcy filers don’t own much unusually expensive personal property, so their possessions tend to be safeguarded by bankruptcy exemptions.↑ Back to top
+It's a myth that filing for Chapter 7 bankruptcy means that your trustee will sell all your property to pay back your creditors.
+Chances are that most or all of your property will be protected by bankruptcy exemptions.
+Bankruptcy exemptions allow filers to keep certain kinds of property so that they can maintain a basic standard of living.
+Most Chapter 7 bankruptcy filers find that all their possessions can be safeguarded by bankruptcy exemptions.

-In New Mexico, filers are generally allowed to choose between applyingfederal bankruptcy exemptions or state-specific bankruptcy exemptions to their property.
-This means that most filers can take advantage of either exemption structure, depending on which will yield the most favorable results.
-However, if you haven’t lived in New Mexico fora minimum of two years, you may be required to use a specific exemption structure in accordance with federal and state laws.
-This approach aims to prevent people from moving to a different state to take advantage of the best exemption offerings available.↑ Back to top
+In New Mexico, filers are generally allowed to choose between the federal bankruptcy exemptions or state bankruptcy exemptions to protect their property.
+This means that most filers can take advantage of either set of exemptions.
+If you haven’t lived in New Mexico for at least two years, you may be required to use the federal exemptions.
+This law aims to prevent people from moving to a different state to take advantage of better exemptions.

 New Mexico Bankruptcy Exemptions

-Many filers choose to take advantage of generous New Mexico bankruptcy exemptions instead of claiming federal exemptions.
-You must choose one structure or the other, as you aren’t generally allowed to “pick and choose” the more generous exemption available for any category of exempt property.
-The only real exceptions to this rule are that if you use New Mexico exemptions, you can additionally use some federal nonbankruptcy exemptions as well.
-These federal “add on” exemptions are limited to specific categories of retirement, survivor, death, and disability benefits.
+Many filers choose to take advantage of New Mexico's generous bankruptcy exemptions instead of claiming federal exemptions.
+You must choose one structure or the other, though.
+You can't pick and choose exemptions from both sets.
+But if you use New Mexico's exemptions, you can also use some federal nonbankruptcy exemptions.
+These exemptions protect specific categories of retirement, survivor, death, and disability benefits.

-If you do choose to apply New Mexico exemptions to your property, know that there are safeguards available for real property, personal property, and different kinds of benefits and insurance policies.
+New Mexico's exemptions can be used to protect real property, personal property, and different kinds of benefits and insurance policies.
 Each exemption either covers the total value of a specific kind of property or a value up to a specific amount.
-Generally, married couples who are filing jointly may double the exemption values that are available to them.
-For example, the New Mexico homestead exemption is $30,000.
-If a married couple co-owns their real property, this exemption increases to $60,000 in value.
+Generally, married couples who are filing jointly may double the exemption values available to them.

 Personal Property Exemptions